xiix0/scam/README.md

-Harp not on that string.
+My only love sprung from my only hate!
+Too early seen unknown, and known too late!
-		-- William Shakespeare, "Henry VI"
+		-- William Shakespeare, "Romeo and Juliet"